 Finally, there’s the aesthetic aspect.
 Most tracks are red, but blue tracks are not uncommon across the sport.
 However, every once in a while you’ll see a track in school colors, whether that’s green, blue, black or gold.
 Aside from visuals, you’ll want to determine how the color of the track will affect the amount of heat it absorbs and releases, and how that will affect the track’s longevity and the athlete experience.

-Running track layout
+Running track construction layout and specifications

 |Type||Dimensions (length x width)||Track length||No. of lanes||Certification|